jhatch3/jhatch3/README.md

 Hey, I'm Justin!

-I'm a 4th-year Computer Science student at the University of Oregon, specializing in Machine Learning, Data Science, and Artificial Intelligence with a minor in Mathematics.
+I'm a 4th-year Computer Science student at the University of Oregon, specializing in Machine Learning, Data Science, and Artificial Intelligence.
 I’m passionate about turning data into real-world impact and building systems that solve meaningful problems.
 Additionally, I love to solve complex problems that make me think outside the box.
 Graduation: June 2026.
 I've not only built ML models to predict customer churn but also fine-tuned each model to identify the most effective one.
 I have also helped automate financial reconciliation using Python and created sustainability insights through data visualization, including a project for Intel through the Global Career Accelerator.

 ## Skills